-Ambareesh Death: Shocked Fans Mourn Rebel Star’s Demise; Say It’s An End Of An Era!
+Ambareesh Death: Shocked Fans Mourn Rebel Star’s Demise; Say It’s The End Of An Era!

 - Vishal Bhardwaj On The Censor Board: They Are Deaf

 Kannada actor-turned-politician Ambareesh died of cardiac arrest in a private hospital in Bengaluru yesterday (November 24, 2018).
 He was 66 and is survived by actress wife Sumalatha and son Abhishek.
-The 66-years-old actor had not been keeping well from past few years.
+The 66-year-old actor had not been keeping well since the past few years.
 He was admitted to the hospital following respiratory issues.
 His death has shocked the film industry, politicians and fans.
 As soon as the news of his demise broke, several fans gathered outside the private hospital, where the actor breathed his last.

-The actor was fondly known as 'Rebel star', as his characters in several films had been that of a rebellious young man.
+The actor was fondly known as 'Rebel Star', as his characters in several films had been that of a rebellious young man.
 He is also known as 'Mandayada Gandu' as the Mandya constituency was his hometown and stronghold with a huge fan following.
 Fans took to social media to mourn the loss.
 Here are a few tweets!

 Fans' Tweets: Being Sudeepians & Vishnu